m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 While a malicious user might still be able to inject malicious instructions onto the stack, those instructions will not actually be executed.

-The operating system can achieve this by not writing an executable bit for any page table entry associated with the virtual addresses within the process’s stack.
+The operating system can achieve this by not writing an executable bit for any page table entry associated with the virtual addresses within the process's stack.

 Windows, OS X and Linux all make the stack non-executable.

 ## OS Isolation from Application Code Part 1
 Protecting processes from each other and protecting the operating system from untrusted process code follow the same mechanism.

-The operating system (kernel) resides in a portion of each process’s address space.
+The operating system (kernel) resides in a portion of each process's address space.

 The address space in which a process executes now has two sections: the user code/data and the kernel code/data.
 This partitioning exists for every process that we have in the system.